vdvcoder/vdvcoder/README.md

 ### Hey there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I'm Olivier, a Laravel developer and bug bounty enthusiast.
+Hi, I’m Olivier — Laravel developer & bug bounty enthusiast.

-I love using Laravel for its efficiency and have a knack for finding vulnerabilities in web apps.
-Looking to connect with fellow developers and contribute to open source projects on GitHub.
-Check out my profile and let's connect!
+⚙️ I love building efficient web apps with Laravel.
+🤝 Always up for collaborating with fellow devs and contributing to open source.

 Always in for a chat!
 Or some ☕️

-📫 How to reach me: @vdvcoder , info@oliviervandevelde.be
+📫 How to reach me: @vdvcoder , oliviervandevelde[@]hotmail.com

 ### Things i love to work with:
 ![](https://img.shields.io/badge/Code-PHP-informational?style=flat&logo=php&logoColor=white&color=2bbc8a)